 - Your employer does not support your learning

-- You are hired for skills, but not for attitude
+- You hire for Skills but not for Attitude

 - You unlearned learning